 3.1.2 Prior publication

-International Studies offers optional open access publishing via the SAGE Choice programme.
-For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.
+International Studies offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
+Find out if your institution is participating by visiting Open Access Agreements at Sage.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 A LaTex template is available on the Manuscript Submission Guidelines page of our Author Gateway.

 Although there is no word limit, the authors are advised to submit articles between 5000 and 10,000 words; and book reviews between 1200 and 1800 words.
 Sharp commentaries of about 3000 words on current themes are also accepted.

 - Title of the paper, name of author, author’s affiliation and institutional address with pin code, email id and abstract of not more than 200 words.
 In case there are two or more authors, then corresponding author’s name and postal address details must be clearly specified.